 Step 2.
 Select resources

 Now that we have an idea of your needs, our resourcing team will build your development team.
-We want to ensure your team meets all the technical requirements for the project, but also that they’re a good fit in terms of personality and experience.
+We want to ensure your organization meets all the technical requirements for the project, but also that they’re a good fit in terms of personality and experience.
 We want everyone to feel confident in their ability to work together.

 Step 3.
 Review resources